ace-lab-wpi/acel-wiki/docs/software/firmware_arch.md

 **flight/UAVTalk**

-[[UAVTalk|Development UAVTalk Protocol]] is the protocol used to serialize UAVObjects, as well as send updates or request updates.
+[UAVTalk](./uavtalk_protocol.md) is the protocol used to serialize UAVObjects, as well as send updates or request updates.